vhartman/vhartman.github.io/_posts/2022-03-20-robo_stippling.md

 [Stippling](https://enhancedrawing.com/what-is-stippling-in-art/) is a drawing technique that only uses dots, that create darker and lighter areas by varying the density of the dots.
 In doing so, images can be approximated.
-Stippling could essentially be seen as a analog version of dithering{% sidenote 'sidenode-id' '[Here](https://mattwidmann.net/notes/plotting-raster-images/) is a decent overview on plotting raster images in general - stippling being one of them.' %}.
+Stippling could essentially be seen as a analog version of dithering{% include sidenote.html text='[Here](https://mattwidmann.net/notes/plotting-raster-images/) is a decent overview on plotting raster images in general - stippling being one of them.' %}.

 I want to do stippling with a robot.
 For now, I am just going to assume that my input is a list of dots which I want to make on the paper.